EXPLAIN PLAN

 Reading decorrelated and optimized plans

-Materialize plans are directed acyclic graphs of operators.
+Materialize plans are directed, potentially cyclic, graphs of operators.
 Each operator in the graph receives inputs from zero or more other operators and produces a single output.
 Sub-graphs where each output is consumed only once are rendered as tree-shaped fragments.
 Sub-graphs consumed more than once are represented as common table expressions (CTEs).
 In the example below, the CTE l0 represents a linear sub-plan (a chain of Get, Filter, and Project operators) which is used in both inputs of a self-join.

 With